-Stock index futures pointed to a slightly higher open for equities on Wall Street on Wednesday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 rising 0.2 to 0.3 percent.
+Stock index futures pointed to a higher open for equities on Wall Street on Monday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 up 0.5 to 0.7 percent.

-(Reporting by Blaise Robinson.
-Editing by Jane Merriman)
+(Reporting by Atul Prakash; Editing by Hans-Juergen Peters.)